 This foundation will be expanded on with a range of wild ingredients harvested by Taylor based on experiences foraging with his father on the Six Nations Reserve.
 This early in the season it is up to the weather to determine exactly what things Mother Nature will share with us, but one can hope for a range of earthy, sweet, smoky or pine accents to compliment the menu.

 Lobster & Squash Risotto

 Arugula & Beet Salad, Raspberry Vinaigrette.

-Braised Venison, Roasted Garlic Mass with Fresh Green Beans
+Braised Venison, Roasted Garlic Mash with Fresh Green Beans

 Wild Berry Sorbet